 What can you do to prevent this in the future?

-If you want to go futher in the tuning of your platform, Bonita does have a mechanism to get over unexpected temporary database shutdown/crash/lack of availability (without having to restart the server): it is the work retry mechanism.
+Until this error is fixed in the product, you will need to go further with the tuning of your platform: Bonita does have a mechanism to get over unexpected temporary database shutdown/crash/lack of availability (without having to restart the server): it is the work retry mechanism.

 These are the configuration parameters for that mechanism (you can find them in the following file:

 #number of times the works will be retried in case of issues that can be retried

 By default, when a work fails because the database could not be reached, it will be retried:

 - up to 10 times if necessary

 - the interval between each retry starting at 1 second (1000 ms) and doubling up (factor 2) as the retries go (2 s, 4 s, 8 s, 16 s, ....)

 Thus, you may uncomment set new values for these parameters based on the maximum length of downtime you wish to make your server resilient to.
 If needed, please follow the usual procedure to set these new values: